cmattatall/JTOK/README.md

 # Usage

 If you've used the JSMN API before, the usage is identical.
-The only difference is the function "namespace" is not jtok, rather than jsmn.

-e.g. `jtok_parse` rather than `jsmn_parse`
+The only difference is the function "namespace" is jtok, rather than jsmn. e.g. `jtok_parse` rather than `jsmn_parse`

 For documentation on the JSMN API, please visit the API section for JSMN link in https://www.json.org/json-en.html